mahnoormahnoorr/Quantization/bitsandbytes/README.md

 All of the libraries needed to run this example (transformers, bitsandbytes, accelerate) are covered by the CSC preinstalled PyTorch module.

-Each script showing hot to quantize a model on CSC's supercomputers.
+Each script showing how to quantize a model on CSC's supercomputers.

 The script `bitsandbytesquantization.py` will quantize the OPT-125M model to nf4 or NormalFloat 4-bit, introduced to use with QLoRA technique, a parameter efficient fine-tuning technique.
 It can be used with QLoRA for fine-tuning, or without just for reducing model size.